MulamuMammba/Portfolio/README.md

 Timeline: Which displays my journey so far.
 Skills: Showing the tools and programming languages I know and used.
 Contact: A form and social media links to reach out.
+ChatBot: An ai powered chatbot

 # Technologies Used
 HTML5: Structure of the website.
 CSS3: Styling of the site, including responsiveness and layouts.
 JavaScript: Enhancements and dynamic elements.
 Font Awesome: Icons for social media and other links.
+Tawk to: Ai chatbot platform

 # Projects
 Three key projects are highlighted for this section: